 Sunday at the Little Vic 1-3 pm.
 Free Admission.

 Song Session BARNEY’S LIVE MUSIC Enquiries:Karina Gabner: Karina.gabner@btinternet,com &/or Jo Lloyd-Cox: Facebook@Barny’sLiveMusic

 The Little Vic, The Queen Victoria Pub, Stroud, GL5 1QG

 At Barny’s we have monthly Live Music at The Little Vic, The Queen Victoria Pub, Stroud, GL5 1QG with guests, floor spots and occasional concert nights.
 We are lucky to have some superb musicians.
 We include a mix of old friends, new performers & theoccasional surprise to entertain our discerning audience.We welcome all music, the emphasis being on good quality playing & singing.
 Those who perform are welcome to bring PA, but we are mainly acoustic.
 We ask a minimum donation of £4 to attend our regular events.
 There is no charge for attending this special Stroud Folk Weekend event, though.
 Supported by our excellent patron, Johnny Coppin, and a loyal following, Barny’s has gone from strength to strength.
 Long may it continue!
 So music lovers, come and join us!
 All are welcome at Barny’s.

 Sunday at the Little Vic 3-5 pm Free Admission.

 2019 – sessions, singarounds and concerts etc .

 - Most events in the Stroud Folk Weekend are free – please give generously when you see the collection buckets.

-- There are some ticketed events at the Sub Rooms and Ruskin Mill College – details are given on the programme listings where appropriate.
+- There are some ticketed events at the Sub Rooms – details are given on the programme listings where appropriate.

 - There are no camping facilities at the festival.
 However we have a number of sites in the surrounding Cotswold Hills.
 Campsite List